hashgraph/guardian/Methodology Library/CDM/CDM AMS-III.H/readme.md

 ## Policy Guide

-This policy is published to Hedera network and can either be imported via Github (.policy file) or IPSF timestamp.
+This policy is published to Hedera network and can either be imported via Github (.policy file) or IPSF timestamp = 1719334963.305320577

 ### Available Roles